mmanav02/ConnectIN_SocialMediaAssist/README.md

 ## ⚠️ Important Disclaimers

 ### Third-Party Tool
-This extension is **NOT affiliated with LinkedIn, X (Twitter), or Meta**.
+This extension is **NOT affiliated with LinkedIn, X (Twitter), Instagram, or Meta**.
 It is an independent third-party tool designed to enhance your social media workflow.

 ### Platform Integration
 This extension is specifically created for use with the **app.streaml.app** website and platform.
 It is designed to integrate seamlessly with Streaml's social media management features.